Multica Docs

 Self-host quickstart

-Run Multica on your own server or machine with Docker.
+Run Multica on your own server or machine with Docker (or Helm on Kubernetes).
 Takes about 10 minutes.

 This page walks you through running the Multica server (backend + frontend + PostgreSQL) on your own machine or server with Docker.
 When you're done, your data is fully under your control — including workspaces, issues, comments, and agent configuration.